Frustrating SEO Problems

 A study carried out in February found that 46% of marketers often see spam in Google My Business.
 Furthermore, 45% of marketers said that the issue makes it harder for businesses to rank in local listings.

-By using a trading name this company is able to create a GMB listing for a commercial query.
+By using a trading name some companies are able to create a GMB listing for a commercial query.
 You can’t blame them since Google is allowing it to happen.
-I’ve reached out to Danny Sullivan (Google’s public liaison) and this is what he said:

-If you spot spam in Maps or Google My Business, however, you can take action, as Google released a Business Redressal Complaint Form in February, where cases are reviewed in accordance with published guidelines.
+If you spot spam in Maps or Google My Business, however, you can take action, as Google released a Business Redressal Complaint Form, where cases are reviewed in accordance with published guidelines.

 Emoji spamming in SERPs